helinwang/dex/README.md

 - Time to	finalization: 2x block time on normal operations [2]
 - Transaction per second: ~2500 [1]

+DEX includes an implementation of the [Dfinity](https://dfinity.org/) consensus protocol described in their [paper](https://dfinity.org/pdf-viewer/library/dfinity-consensus.pdf).
+And it implements native on-chain matching engine.

 ## Features

 - Trading tokens